-- 1. Choose at least one of the principles of design to focus on.
-Create a composition, with that principle in mind.
-You will be handing in only one photograph, but in order to submit your best work, it is wise to take many photos for consideration. - 3.
-Save the photo as a jpeg and the essay as a pdf to your flash drive.
+1. Choose at least one of the principles of design to focus on.
+Create a composition, with that principle in mind using shadow.
+You will be handing in only one photograph, but in order to submit your best work, it is wise to take many photos for consideration.